 - The average open rate for 200 million emails sent among Constant Contact customers was 34.51 percent, the average click rate among all delivery was 1.33 percent, and the average bounce rate was 10.28 percent.

-General email marketing statistics
+General email marketing statistics and trends

 What’s the main reason companies should consider email marketing?
 Well, because email marketing is effective.
 But it’s important to understand how your competition is using email, and how your audience is consuming email, in order to make sure you stand out in the inbox every time.